×

 In the Australian summer, New South Wales, Victoria, South Australia, Tasmania and the Australian Capital Territory will turn their clocks forward one hour to imitate DST.
 Their timezones will then have ‘DT’ at the end, for example, ‘AEDT’ or ‘ACDT’.

 Northern and western parts of Australia, including Queensland, the Northern Territory and Western Australia do not use DST.
 These states and territories usually have sunlight until 8pm and don’t really need the extra hour of sunlight.
 There is also some resistance to the introduction of daylight savings in certain states, with the debate spanning many years.
-You can learn more about the history of daylight savings and its controversy here.
+You can learn more about the history of daylight saving and its controversy here.

-When does daylight savings start in 2024?
+When does daylight saving start in 2024?

 In 2024, DST starts on 6 October in Australia.
 DST always starts on the first Sunday of October.

-DST will continue until it ends on the first Sunday of April in 2025, which will be 6 April.
+DST will continue until it ends on the first Sunday of April 2025, which will be 6 April.

-The pros and cons of daylight savings
+The pros and cons of daylight saving

 Although modern DST has been in use for just over 100 years, ancient civilisations are known to have engaged in equivalent practices.
 Roman water clocks used different scales for different months, in order to adjust daily schedules.